MatRabPC/OSJep/README.md

 4. The program must accept the name of the person selected to pick the category and question.
     ○ You can select the person any way you choose (first person to raise their hand, random selection, etc.).
+IS TURN-BASED OKAY?
     ○ The program must validate that the name of the person entered is correct and matches to one of the players.

 5. Once the player’s name has been entered the program must prompt the player for the category and dollar amount question.
+DONE
     ○ The program must verify that the category and dollar amount question has not already been answered.